epccs/RPUpi/Hardware/Testing/readme.md

 Note: There is not a bootloader, it just sets fuses.

 Disconnect the ICSP tool and measure the input current for 12Mhz crystal at 3.3V.
-It takes a long time to settel.
+It takes a long time to settle.

 ```
 {  "I_IN_MCU_12MHZ_LP-CRYSTAL_mA":[4.9,5.1,5.0,5.1,]}